marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 \
 *My work consists of two parts: that which I have done, and that which I have not done.
 And it is precisely the second part that matters to me.* &ndash; LUDWIG WITTGENSTEIN
-\
-\
-*Do not wait to strike 'til the iron is hot.
-Make it hot, by striking.* &ndash; WILLIAM BUTLER YEATS